Skip to content

 We have meticulously developed a lightweight and user-friendly software solution with the help of Python.
 Our execution assistant software, AssembleX, has been crafted to cater to the specific needs of Windows systems, enabling seamless execution of assembly code on the phoeniX processor.

-This tool enhances the efficiency of the code execution process, offering a streamlined experience for users seeking to enter the realm of assembly programming on pheoniX processor in a very simple and user-friendly way.
+This tool enhances the efficiency of the code execution process, offering a streamlined experience for users seeking to enter the realm of assembly programming on phoeniX processor in a very simple and user-friendly way.

-python AssembleX_V1.0.py sample {project_name}
+python AssembleX.py sample {project_name}

 For example:

-python AssembleX_V1.0.py sample fibonacci
+python AssembleX.py sample fibonacci

 Running Your Own Code

-In order to run your own code on phoeniX, create a directory named to your project such as /my_project in /Software/User_Codes/.
-Put all your ``user_code.s` files in my_project and run the following command from the main directory:
+In order to run your own code on phoeniX, create a directory named to your project such as /my_project in /Software/User_Codes.
+Put all your user_code.s files in my_project and run the following command from the main directory:

-python AssembleX_V1.0.py code my_project
+python AssembleX.py code my_project

 Provided that you name your project sub-directory correctly the AssembleX software will create my_project_firmware.hex and fed it directly to the testbench of phoeniX processor.
 After that, iverilog and GTKWave are used to compile the design and view the selected waveforms.

-Dhyrstone Parameters phoeniX (RV32I) phoeniX (RV32IM)
+Dhyrstone Parameters phoeniX (RV32I) V0.4 phoeniX (RV32IM) V0.4 phoeniX (RV32I) V0.5

-CPI 1.119 1.137
+CPI 1.119 1.137 1.211

-Dhrystones per Second per MHz 3044 3324
+Dhrystones per Second per MHz 3044 3324 2813

-DMIPS/MHz 1.732 1.891
+DMIPS/MHz 1.732 1.891 1.601

 Processor Max Frequency (MHz) Technology Node (nm) Architecture Pipeline

-phoeniX V0.3 620 45 RV32IEM 3-stage in order
+phoeniX V0.4 620 45 RV32I/EM 3-stage in order

-phoeniX V0.2 500 45 RV32IEM 5-stage in order
+phoeniX V0.2 500 45 RV32I 3-stage in order

 phoeniX V0.1 220 180 RV32I 5-stage in order

-phoeniXS6 100 (on FPGA) Xilinx SPARTAN6 RV32I 3-stage in order
+phoeniXS6 < 100 (on FPGA) XC6SLX9 RV32I 3-stage in order